Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Lymph nodes: In a new tuberculosis infection, the bacteria may travel from the lungs to the lymph nodes that drain the lungs.
 If the body’s natural defenses can control the infection, it goes no further, and the bacteria become dormant.
 However, very young children have weaker defenses.
 In them, the lymph nodes that drain the lungs may become large enough to compress the bronchial tubes, causing a brassy cough and possibly a collapsed lung.
 Occasionally, bacteria spread from these lymph vessels to lymph nodes in the neck.
 An infection in lymph nodes in the neck may break through the skin and discharge pus.
 Sometimes bacteria travel in the bloodstream to lymph nodes in other parts of the body.

-Kidneys: Infection of the kidneys may cause fever, back pain, and sometimes blood in the urine.
+Kidneys and bladder: Infection of the kidneys may cause fever, back pain, and pus and sometimes blood in the urine.
 Infection commonly spreads to the bladder, making people have to urinate more frequently and making urination painful.

 Genitals: Tuberculosis can also spread to the genitals.
 In men, genital tuberculosis causes the scrotum to enlarge.
-In women, it causes pelvic pain and menstrual irregularities and increases the risk of a pregnancy in an abnormal location ( ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+In women, it causes chronic pelvic pain and sterility and increases the risk of a pregnancy in an abnormal location (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more ).
+When an ectopic pregnancy... read more ).

 Brain: Tuberculosis that infects the tissues covering the brain (tuberculous meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more ) is life threatening.
 In the United States and other developed countries, tuberculous meningitis most commonly occurs among older people or people with a weakened immune system.
-In developing countries, tuberculous meningitis is most common among children from birth to age 5.
+In areas where tuberculosis is common among children, tuberculous meningitis is most common among children between birth and 5 years of age.
 Symptoms include fever, constant headache, neck stiffness, nausea, confusion, and drowsiness that can lead to coma.
 Tuberculosis may also infect the brain itself, forming a mass called a tuberculoma.
 The tuberculoma may cause symptoms such as headaches, seizures, or muscle weakness.
 Tuberculomas are also more common and more destructive in people with HIV infection.

 Pericardium: In tuberculous pericarditis Acute Pericarditis Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such... read more , the pericardium (the two-layered membrane around the heart) thickens and sometimes leaks fluid into the space between the pericardium and the heart.
 These effects limit the heart’s ability to pump and cause fever, chest pain, enlarged neck veins, and difficulty breathing.
 In parts of the world where tuberculosis is common, tuberculous pericarditis is a common cause of heart failure.